<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <item>

-<title>Theology&#8217;s Central Role in Classical Education</title>
+<title>Theology&#8217;s Central Role in CCE</title>

 <link>https://newaberdeencollege.com/theologys-central-role-in-classical-education/</link>